-Jose Manuel de la Torre's side ended their stay in Brazil with a 2-1 win over Japan, with Javier Hernandez grabbing both goals, but defeats to the hosts and Italy meant the North Americans progressed no further.
+Jose Manuel de la Torre's side ended its stay in Brazil with a 2-1 win over Japan, with Javier Hernandez grabbing both goals, but defeats to host Brazil and Italy meant the CONCACAF power progressed no further.
 Guardado emphasized his frustration with his side's performance in the tournament, believing that it was not a fair representatione of Mexico's true potential.

 "We are always proud to play for Mexico and we don't feel good when results don't go our way.
-But this time it was different, and we can be happy about that but not about our overall performance.
-We would have liked to qualify."
+But this time it was different, and we can be happy about that, but not about our overall performance.
+We would have liked to qualify (for the knockout stage)."

 Aquino added: "This was an interesting competition.
 We couldn't qualify but we have to take the positives and try to build from that."